mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 on how those things work.
 In practice, LONG_POLLING has been observed to work more reliably than WebSocket/XHR, therefore I'd advise you to use LONG_POLLING.

+Also, LONG_POLLING is typically much better supported by proxies/load balancers since it's just a regular HTTP request, as opposed to a websocket pipe (which is a special HTTP protocol upgrade).

 ### Push transport modes

 Vaadin supports three transport modes: